EtienneAb3d/Whisper4LQR/README.md

 Whisper4LQR is an adaptation of [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper).

-Whisper4LQR's purpose is to provides better recognition capabilities on low-quality recordings, even if it may take significantly more computation time than Faster-Whisper.
+Whisper4LQR's purpose is to provide better recognition capabilities on low-quality recordings, even if it may take significantly more computation time than Faster-Whisper.

 Transcription optimisation:
 - Pre-processing to extract, clean, and enhance voices with minimal noise.